EciStg/order-placement/order/README.md

 a specific asset located within the organization, a printer on the third floor.

-To aide the person who has received the ordered item, and needs to deliver it to the right locations inside the business, the email and phone number for the person responsible for shipping questions has been provided.
+To aide the person who has received the ordered item, and needs to deliver it to the right location inside the business, the email and phone number for the person responsible for shipping questions has been provided.

     { "reference": { "referencesCount": 2,